ZaBarudo/tiny-gpu-chisel-sim/README.md

 A Chisel implementation of the `tiny-gpu` project. (https://github.com/adam-maj/tiny-gpu.git)
 =======================

-- [ ] Implement the RTL
+- [ ] Implement the RTL in Chisel
 - [ ] Implement the testbench using Verilator
-- [ ] Implement the UVM testbench
+- [ ] Implement the UVM like testbench using ChiselVerify
-- [ ] Implement the tiny GPU's virtual machine
+- [ ] (Optional) Implement the tiny GPU's virtual machine

 ## Getting Started